 Tips for Success Using Facebook to Promote Your Event:

-- Less is more.
+• Less is more.
 It can be tempting to create a massive wall of text about your event, but that tends to turn people off.
 Have a few small paragraphs at most (1-2 sentences per paragraph), and utilize short bullet points when you can.

-- It’s smart to put out several posts about your event, but make sure not to overwhelm and spam your followers.
+• It’s smart to put out several posts about your event, but make sure not to overwhelm and spam your followers.
 Too much of a good thing can work in reverse.

-- Create a sense of urgency.
+• Create a sense of urgency.
 Pointing out things like limited tickets, closing registration, or rising prices are great ways to drive signups and purchases (as long as you have a way to capture those which we cover later in the guide).

-- Promoting a post instead of running an ad is a creative way to circumvent the character limitations with ads (if that’s something you need).
+• Promoting a post instead of running an ad is a creative way to circumvent the character limitations with ads (if that’s something you need).

-- Add your event to the sidebar of your business page
+• Add your event to the sidebar of your business page

-- Categorize your event properly
+• Categorize your event properly

-- Use a custom hashtag
+• Use a custom event hashtag

 How to Promote an Event on Instagram

 Instagram is an image-heavy social media platform that is great to connect with users of all ages.
-What’s neat about the platform is that it’s really set up to work with any and all types of events, unlike something like LinkedIn that may be more limited to professional-type events.
+What’s neat about the platform is that it’s really set up to work with any and all types of events, unlike something like LinkedIn which may be more limited to professional-type events.

 Tips for Success Using Instagram to Promote Your Event:

-- Pictures, pictures, pictures.
+• Pictures, pictures, pictures.
 People flock to Instagram for the imagery.
 If you’re not properly leveraging that in your ads and posts, you’re not going to have much success.
 If you need to pay a few dollars to get some professional images made, it could be a wise investment.

-- Consider connecting with influencers.
+• Consider connecting with influencers.
 Whether through paid promotion, bargaining, or just goodwill, you may be able to get Instagram users with a lot of followers to help you promote your event.

-- Paid Instagram marketing is run through and paired with Facebook.
+• Paid Instagram marketing is run through and paired with Facebook.
 If you’re looking to use social media to promote your events and have limited time, that’s a way to cross off two of the largest platforms in one fell swoop.

 How to Promote an Event on LinkedIn